hughbarney/femto/docs/flisp.md

 <span class="dfn">macro</span>
 anonymous function without parameter evaluation

-Objects are unmutable, functions either create new objects or return existing ones.
+Objects are immutable, functions either create new objects or return existing ones.

 Characters do not have their own type.
 A single character is represented